Master of Accounting (MAcc) Degree

 Program Transfer Credit Guidelines

-Students pursuing the MAcc degree should be aware of the following program-specific transfer credit guidelines:
+Students pursuing the MAcc degree should be aware of the following program-specific transfer credit guideline:

 • No more than 2 courses (6 credit hours) of transfer credit from U.S. or international universities of similar standing as Rice may apply towards the degree.